-The Miroco Stainless Steel Milk Steamer makes quick work of eight ounces of milk.
+The Stainless Steel Milk Steamer makes quick work of eight ounces of milk.
 In less than two minutes, it creates the perfectly frothed addition for coffee, tea, and other drinks.
 The heating function turns on or off for cold or hot drinks.
+This pick is crafted with stainless steel and a non-stick interior, making it easy to clean and durable for many lattes to come.
+The auto-off safety switch feature means you can simply press the button and walk away before returning to fully-frothed milk.
 Quiet operation rounds out the list of features for this simple, but effective machine.

 Best handheld milk frother: Zulay Original Milk Frother

-The Zulay Original Milk Frother certainly is petite, but don’t let that deceive you about its power.
+The Zulay Original Milk Frother certainly is petite, but don’t let that deceive you about its power—with 12,500 RPM, it will transform milk into a frothy dream in no time.
 It runs on two AA batteries, making it a good option for travel or camping.
 This frother also comes with a stand for more convenient storage.
-It’s designed to froth the milk alone, or it can mix and froth coffee, smoothies, or protein shakes.
+It’s designed to froth the milk alone, or it can mix and froth coffee, protein powder into shakes, or delicious matcha lattes.
 Large quantities aren’t this model’s forte, but it can froth single drinks in a hurry.
 And if you love color, this frother offers more than 20 options to choose from.